TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-performance-slowqueryperformanceortimeouts.md

 ### **Issue:** High levels of logging impacting performance

 With certain configurations, your PostgreSQL database server outputs a high amount of log lines.
 This can cause the whole server to slow down, including causing queries to be slow.
-We recommend testing with the following log configuration settings, and verify whether this improves performance:
+We recommend that you test with the following log configuration settings, and then verify whether this improves performance:

 * `debug_print_parse = OFF`
 * `debug_print_plan = OFF`